orlevit/latin_music_statistics/crawler/README.md

 #### --- Negative ---
 #### Word Insight
-* When the sentiment is "Negative," the word "Morir" ("Die") frequently appears, suggesting that when the singer suffers, it is in its most extreme form.
+* When the sentiment is "Negative" the word "Morir" ("Die") frequently appears, suggesting that when the singer suffers, it is in its most extreme form.

 #### Artist Insight
 An analysis of artists with a substantial discography (over 20 songs) reveals that: